OpenTechSchool/python-data-intro/README.md

 It's easiest to start at the end.
 Think of a fun and interesting topic to add to the extras.
 Then you can copy this file to get an idea for formatting.

+# Previewing content

+When you push to github, the official site at http://opentechschool.github.io/python-data-intro gets automatically updated.

+To generate and view the site (with correct CSS, etc.) with your on your local computer, you can install Jekyll and then run it like this:

+    jekyll --auto --server

+Then browse to http://localhost:4000/python-data-intro/index.html to view the generated workshop content.
+If you leave the server running then Jekyll will automatically regenerate the site when it changes.

 ## Editing Text

 * We use long-lines (no newlines in paragraphs) to keep diffs moderately sane.